jrubin1/wikipedia-big-data/README.md

 - Queries executed and output by Scala
 - CLI allowing user to either execute select query of choice or execute all queries
 - This project was accompanied by a slidedeck presentation of results as well as a high level over of the process used to achieve those results
+To-do:
+- Performance analysis of partitioning and bucketing including timed execution of queries
+- Expansion to include more Wikipedia Datasets (Clickstream or others)

 ## Datasets
 - https://dumps.wikimedia.org/other/pageviews/readme.html
 - https://dumps.wikimedia.org/other/geoeditors/readme.html

+## Getting Started
+1. Navigate to desired location
+>
+>cd docker-hive \
+>docker-compose up -d

 ## Requirements
 - JDK Version 8 or 11